datamusing/datamusing.github.io/source/_posts/2015-01-07-implicit-feedback-and-collaborative-filtering.markdown

 title: "Implicit Feedback and Collaborative Filtering"
 date: 2015-01-07 00:15:33 -0800
 comments: true
+author: "Sudeep Das"
-categories:
+categories: ["recommendation systems"]
+sharing: true
 ---

-SAN FRANCISCO, CA --- I have been re-reading  <a href="http://dl.acm.org/citation.cfm?id=1511352" title="Implicit Feedback Paper">this classic paper</a>, and was impressed both by its clarity and simplicity.
+SAN FRANCISCO, CA --- I have been re-reading  <a href="http://dl.acm.org/citation.cfm?id=1511352" title="Implicit Feedback Paper">this classic paper</a>, and was impressed both by its clarity and simplicity. <!-- more -->

-> Often most powerful ideas are also the most elegant!
+{% blockquote %} Often the most powerful ideas are also the most elegant! {% endblockquote %}
 Here, I will try to summarize the technique, with just enough math thrown in to facilitate understanding from a coding perspective.
  $$\def\RR{\bf R}$$
 $$\def\bx{\bf{x}}$$